The Komuso shakuhachi monks of the Fuke shu

 Negative portrayals of the komuso in fiction and superstitious misconceptions

 Their reputation was tarnished by the various criminal acts of some adherents.
-This stereotype was further fueled by negative portrayals in plays in which most komuso were depicted as violent ex-samūrai thugs or boro-boro, spies, and assassins.
+This stereotype was further fueled by negative portrayals in plays, in which most komuso were depicted as violent ex-samūrai thugs or boro-boro, spies, and assassins.
 Komuso were also the subject of mysticism or superstitions.
 For example, some believed that the komuso were surrounded by the dead and brought evil spirits or bad luck.
 Conversely, some believed that a komuso could have a positive affect over such invisible forces.
-In many ways, some komuso could have been described as spiritual minstrels or priests.
+In many ways some komuso could have been described as spiritual minstrels or priests.

 Teaching of laymen and the evolution to modern day instruction

 The Fuke shu tried to keep the shakuhachi exclusive to its adherents, however, many laymen, i.e., non-samūrai komuso, played the shakuhachi and participated in nonsecular ensemble music with the koto and the shamisen (Gaikyoku/Sankyoku).
-Eventually, the Fuke shu allowed people to teach shakuhachi to laymen for a fee.
+Eventually, the Fuke shu allowed komuso to teach shakuhachi to laymen for a fee.
 Laymen could also earn shakuhachi playing licenses and professional titles.
 The increasing amount of shakuhachi teaching to laymen later developed into the public shakuhachi studios or dojo that we have today, as well as the shift from komuso temples to ryu or “schools”.

 The banning of the komuso – The Meiji Restoration and the destruction of the Fuke shu

 It is estimated that there were more than one-hundred komuso shakuhachi temples across Edo period Japan, however, the Meiji Restoration abolished Buddhism which resulted in the closing, or often destruction, of all of the komuso temples.
-The Meiji government soon decided to try and ban nonsecular shakuhachi playing as well, however, the Kinko Ryu Grandmasters Araki Kodo II (Chikuo) and Yoshida Itcho successfully convinced the government to allow nonsecular shakuhachi music to continue.
+The Meiji government soon decided to try and ban nonsecular shakuhachi playing as well, however, the Kinko Ryu Grandmasters Araki Kodo II (Chikuo) and Yoshida Itcho successfully petitioned the new government to allow nonsecular shakuhachi music to continue.